 The Coeur d’Alene Resort, located in the heart of downtown Coeur d’Alene, is the ideal starting point for biking the Centennial Trail.
 Whether you bring your bikes or rent them in town, the trail system is straightforward to utilize.
 Cyclists should bring their bikes because Coeur d’Alene is a bike-friendly community.
 If you want to hire a bike, go visit Coeur d’Alene Bike Co., which is situated at 314 N. Third St. There are four-hour, full-day, and multi-day rentals available; cycle styles include road and mountain bikes, electric-assist cycles, and even twin bikes!

-The Coeur d Alene resort is located at the trail’s center.
+The Coeur d’Alene resort is located at the trail’s center.
 It’s a great place to start a ride — head east for eight miles to Higgins Point, or west for 15 miles to the Washington state line.
 There are different paths for joggers and bikers.

-6. Hike in the Panhandle National Forest
+6. Hike the Panhandle National Forest: A Nature Lover’s Escape

 If you’re looking for a place to hike that’s close to home, the Panhandle National Forest is a great option.
 With more than 5 million acres of forest land, there’s plenty of room to explore.
-The forest is home to a variety of wildlife, including deer, elk, and black bears.
+The forest is home to a variety of wildlife, including deer, elk, and bald eagles.
 There are also plenty of trails to choose from, so you can find the perfect one for your skill level and interests.

 The Panhandle National Forest is a beautiful place to hike and explore.
 The scenery is breathtaking, and there are plenty of opportunities to see wildlife.
 Hiking is a great way to get exercise and enjoy nature.
 I highly recommend a hike in the Panhandle National Forest to anyone looking for a great outdoor experience!

-7. Cherry Hill Park
+7. Family-Friendly Fun at Cherry Hill Park in Coeur d’Alene

 Cherry Hill Park is another one of the beautiful attractions in Coeur d’Alene, Idaho, that is perfect for a recreational retreat.
 Sitting a little towards the northeast of Downtown, this pet-friendly and the leash-free park is ideal for you if you travel with your fur friends.